Saturday, May 31, 2025

 In the time since, though, the industry has seen a slowdown in demand, with operating costs climbing and competition increasing even more.
 As a result, brewers are now faced with an even more difficult market environment, and the economic indicators bear this out.

-In 2024, total production volume was down 4%, with regionals, taprooms and brewpub all coming in around the average.
+In 2024, total production volume was down 4%, with regionals, taprooms and brewpubs all coming in around the average.
 Micros, however, were down even further at 7%.
 But the news was even worse for breweries producing less than 500 barrels.
 Representing 64% of all breweries in the U.S., this segment was down 9%.

 So, what's dragging the industry down?
 Inflation and potential tariffs impacting costs are hopefully short-term hinderances, but more permanent influences on the market include demographics (craft beer drinkers are generally older and some are aging out), lifestyle changes (driving low and non-alcoholic beer sales), and competing beverage options.